The Cowsills: Breakup and reunions

-According to the documentary, Family Band: The Cowsills Story, Bill was fired by his father during the group's tenure at a Las Vegas hotel, after they had an argument over Bill's association with Waddy Wachtel (whom Bud did not approve of) which ended with a physical confrontation, with Bud being arrested for assault.
-With Bob now bearing the responsibility for leading the group, the Cowsills continued as a group releasing three more albums—two with MGM including a greatest hits compilation, and then one with London Records.
-By 1972, Barbara, Paul and Susan had left the group, and Bill returned, reforming the original quartet; they released one more single, "Covered Wagon", which failed to chart.
-Shortly afterward, The Cowsills stopped playing together as a band amid a series of interpersonal squabbles.
+By 1972, Barbara, Paul and Susan had left the group.
+A lucrative deal for some casino appearances was abruptly canceled after the group refused to perform their hits.
+Shortly afterward, The Cowsills stopped playing together as a band altogether.
 The individual members went on to various career attempts in and out of the music industry, but they did appear at Madison Jr. High School in Tampa, Florida as "The Cowsills" for one performance during the mid-1970s.
-Some produced albums and performed from time to time, albeit not as The Cowsills, during the remainder of the 1970s and into the 1990s.
+Some produced albums and performed from time to time, albeit not as The Cowsills, during the remainder of the 1970s.
 One project in particular was a band called Bridey Murphy, which was formed in the mid-'70s and featured Paul, Bill, Barry, and Waddy Wachtel, and performed to varying degrees of success.